nubenetes/awesome-kubernetes/docs/git.md

 * [github.blog: Highlights from Git 2.28](https://github.blog/2020-07-27-highlights-from-git-2-28/)
 * [codeburst.io: A Resource for all Things Git](https://codeburst.io/a-resource-for-all-things-git-b63d6626beca)
 * [Things You Want to Do in Git and How to Do Them](https://stu2b50.dev/posts/things-you-wante9665)
-* [Learn Git Branching 🌟](https://learngitbranching.js.org/) An interactive Git visualization tool to educate and challenge!
+* [learngitbranching.js.org: Learn Git Branching 🌟](https://learngitbranching.js.org/) An interactive Git visualization tool to educate and challenge!
 * [livecodestream.dev: Git Concepts and Workflow for Beginners](https://livecodestream.dev/post/2020-08-21-git-concepts-and-workflow-for-beginners/)
 * [thenextweb.com: A beginner’s guide to the most popular Git commands](https://thenextweb.com/syndication/2020/09/02/a-beginners-guide-to-the-most-popular-git-commands/)
 * [devroom.io: Git Squash your latests commits into one ](https://www.devroom.io/2011/07/05/git-squash-your-latests-commits-into-one/)